otrv4/otrv4/otrv4.md

   This is the state used when a participant is waiting for an Auth-I message.
   This state is entered after sending an Auth-R message.

-WAITING_DATA_MESSAGE
+WAITING_DAKE_DATA_MESSAGE

-  This is the state used when a participant is waiting for a Data message (that can be a "heartbeat" message) to be sent.
+  This is the state used when the participant that do not started the DAKE is waiting for a Data message (that can be a "heartbeat" message) to be sent.
   This state is entered once the Auth-I or the Non-Interactive Auth is received.

 ENCRYPTED_MESSAGES

   This state is entered after the DAKE is finished.
-The interactive DAKE is finished after the Auth-I message is sent, received and validated.
-The non-interactive DAKE is finished when the Non-Interactive-Auth message is sent, and when it is received and validated.
+The interactive DAKE is finished, for the initiator, after the Auth-I message is sent, and, for the receiver, when the DAKE data message is received and validated after receiving the Auth-I message.
+The non-interactive DAKE is finished, for the initator, when the Non-Interactive-Auth message is sent, and, for the receiver, when the DAKE data message is received and validated after receiving the Non-Interactive Auth message.
 Outgoing messages sent in this state are encrypted.

 FINISHED